ananta111/android-questions-from-stackoverflow/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Stack Exchange's API (rate limiting enforced).

 This application is deployed to a free student version of heroku cloud.
 So, some performance issues have been seen.
 Please note that the link might take a while to load for the first time.
-Nevertheless, the link should still work fine most of the time.
+Nevertheless, the link should still work fine if you try it a few more times most of the time.
 If it doesn't, please feel free to run the app locally as directed below.

 Access this application at https://stack-android-util.herokuapp.com or run it locally by following the steps below.